staking-foundation/docs/docs/05-roadmap.md

 ---
 title: Roadmap
 slug: roadmap
-description: Diva is on its way to mainnet, expected in Q1!
+description: Diva is on its way to mainnet!
 Testnet is currently active to Stakers and Operators
 ---

 # Diva Roadmap